Jan. 6 panel to vote on contempt against former DOJ official

 Thompson said that Meadows has provided documents to the panel and will soon sit for a deposition, but that the committee “will continue to assess his degree of compliance.”

-Still, Meadows’ intention to work with the panel is a victory for the seven Democrats and two Republicans on the committee, especially as they seek interviews with lower-profile witnesses who may have important information to share.
-The panel has so far subpoenaed more than 40 witnesses and interviewed more than 150 people behind closed doors.
+Still, Meadows’ intention to work with the panel is a victory for the seven Democrats and two Republicans on the panel, especially as they seek interviews with lower-profile witnesses who may have important information to share.
+The committee has so far subpoenaed more than 40 witnesses and interviewed more than 150 people behind closed doors.

 Associated Press writer Eric Tucker contributed to this report.